wp-graphql/docs.wpgraphql.com/src/content/docs/extending/custom-post-types-and-taxonomies.md

 title: Custom Post Types and Taxonomies
 ---

-# Exposing Custom Post Types in WPGraphQl
+# Exposing Custom Post Types in WPGraphQL

 Adding Custom Post Types to the WPGraphQL schema is simple.
 When registering a post_type simply declare `show_in_graphql` as true and provide a `graphql_single_name` and `graphql_plural_name`.